Chile travel advice

 In the cities:

-• book a taxi in advance rather than hailing one on the street, especially in the late evening
+• book a taxi in advance rather than hailing one on the street, especially late in the evening

 • never share a taxi with strangers